-It is a changing world, and the French saying- ‘Plus ca change, plus c’est meme chose’ (the more things change the more they remain the same’) -is certainly true!
+It is a changing world, and the French saying- ‘Plus ca change, plus c’est meme chose’ (the more things change the more they remain the same’)

 In a changing world the most constant thing is the Jewish Homeland – Jerusalem still has the syndrome – its still beautiful in its own way, and its still Ha Aretz the land with a heart.